 Introducing kids to tennis, especially those ages 10 and under, requires a different approach than what you might have used with your best friend.
 Forget about regimented drills and embrace the concept of free play instead.

 The goal is to develop a love of the game, not just a skilled player.
 Kids who don't love tennis will eventually burnout and move onto a more compelling activity.
-Check out the next page to learn five tips to get kids excited about tennis.
+Here's five tips for getting kids excited about the sport.